 Here’s another great map of the gold mines around Dahlonega

 All the property in Georgia where you can gold mine is on private property, so the easiest way to get started finding gold is to join a gold mining club.
 Mike and I are members of the Weekend Gold Miners and the GPAA.
 The GPAA doesn’t have much in Georgia, but they do have one site that we actually last tried in 1998!
 So, obviously, I don’t have a lot of information about the GPAA site(s) in Georgia.
+However, if you can believe the reviews on the GPAA website regarding GPAA claims, the GPAA Bachanan claim sounds pretty good.
 I’ve also been a member of the Weekend Gold Miners club since 1997 and I highly recommend it.
 Here is there contact info

 Gold Prospecting Clubs

 I signed up at Crisson’s gold mine in Dahlonega:

 Another club that’s has one gold property in Georgia is the LDMA.
 They have a property near Gold ‘n Gem Grubbin in Cleveland:

 The LDMA is a little pricey for me, but I think its worth checking out.
 I’ll let you know my thoughts when I get more info.

 If you don’t want to join a club, you can pay-per-dig at Gold ‘n Gem Grubbin in Cleveland: